giangbioinformatics/slurm-hpc-for-bioinformatics-tutorial/docs/source/rc-script-basics.rst

 **What is a submission script**

 A ``submission script`` describes the resources you need the resource manager (SLURM) to allocate to your job.

+It allows you to run a script on the cluster by using the request resources.
+In bioinformatics, ``nextflow``, ``snakemaker``, and other workflow managers can be used to run multiple jobs in parallel, but you still need to submit a job to the cluster to run the workflow.

 It also contains the commands needed to execute the application(s) you wish to run, including any set-up the application(s) may require.

 The script needs to be created using a Linux text editor such as ``nano`` or ``vi`` - we recommend creating and editing submission scripts on the cluster rather than editing them on a Windows machine, as this can cause problems.

+``srun`` and ``sbatch`` are the two main commands used to submit jobs to the cluster.
+``srun`` is used to run a single interactive job that should be used for development, while ``sbatch`` is used to submit a job script to the cluster.

+**Common options**
+For both sbatch and srun, we can use the following options to specify the resources we need.
+For both
+-n, --ntasks=<number>: Specifies the number of tasks to be run.
+-N, --nodes=<number>: Specifies the number of nodes to allocate for the job.
+-p, --partition=<partition>: Specifies the partition to submit the job to.
+-t, --time=<time>: Specifies the maximum runtime for the job.
+-c, --cpus-per-task=<number>: Specifies the number of CPUs per task.
+-o, --output=<file>: Redirects standard output to the specified file.
+-e, --error=<file>: Redirects standard error to the specified file.

-**Simple submission script example**
+**Simple submission script example using SBATCH**

 In this example we are going to create a submission script to run a test application on the cluster.